ncatlab/nlab-content/pages/6118.md

 If $\beta$ is treated as a monad on $Set$ instead of on $Rel$, then its algebras are the [[compacta]] (the compact Hausdorff spaces), again assuming $UF$; see [[ultrafilter monad]].

 One might hope that there would be an analogous treatment of [[uniform spaces]] based on an [[equivalence relation]] between ultrafilters.
-(In nonstandard analysis, this becomes a relation $\approx$ of infinite closeness between hyperpoints.)
+(In nonstandard analysis, this becomes a relation $\approx$ of infinite closeness between hyperpoints, much as nonstandard topology is based on such a relation between standard points and hyperpoints.)
 The description in terms of generalized multicategories is known to generalize to a description of uniform spaces, but rather than using relations between ultrafilters, this description uses pro-relations between points.

 [[!redirects relational beta-module]]